-Dr. Varshney is a research staff member and manager with IBM Research AI at the Thomas J. Watson Research Center, Yorktown Heights, NY, where he leads the Learning and Decision Making group.
-He is the founding co-director of the IBM Science for Social Good initiative.
-He applies data science and predictive analytics to human capital management, healthcare, olfaction, computational creativity, public affairs, international development, and algorithmic fairness, which has led to recognitions such as the 2013 Gerstner Award for Client Excellence for contributions to the WellPoint team and the Extraordinary IBM Research Technical Accomplishment for contributions to workforce innovation and enterprise transformation.
-He conducts academic research on the theory and methods of statistical signal processing and machine learning.
+Kush R. Varshney is a research staff member and manager at IBM Research AI at the T. J. Watson Research Center, where he leads the Learning and Decision Making Group.
+He’s the founding codirector of the IBM Science for Social Good initiative.
+His research applies data science and predictive analytics to human capital management, healthcare, olfaction, computational creativity, public affairs, international development, and algorithmic fairness, which has led to recognitions such as the 2013 Gerstner Award for Client Excellence for contributions to the WellPoint team and the Extraordinary IBM Research Technical Accomplishment for contributions to workforce innovation and enterprise transformation.
+He also conducts academic research on the theory and methods of statistical signal processing and machine learning.
 His work has been recognized through best paper awards at the Fusion 2009, SOLI 2013, KDD 2014, and SDM 2015 conferences.
+He holds a PhD and SM in electrical engineering and computer science from MIT, where he was a National Science Foundation Graduate Research Fellow, and a BS (magna cum laude) in electrical and computer engineering with honors from Cornell University.

 ©2019, O'Reilly Media, Inc. • (800) 889-8969 or (707) 827-7019 • Monday-Friday 7:30am-5pm PT • All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners. • email@example.com